ipfs-inactive/blog/content/post/115-protocol-labs-and-igalia-collaborating-on-dweb-in-browsers.md

 author: Frédéric Wang & Dietrich Ayala
 tags: ipfs, igalia, web platform, protocol handler, chromium, webkit, firefox, browsers
 header_image: ipfs-in-browsers.png
-snippet: Protocol Labs and Igalia started a collaboration to improve web platform support in Chromium, Firefox and WebKit and help the distributed web community.
-This blog post provides an overview of the 2020 accomplishments as well as future work.
+snippet: Protocol Labs and Igalia started a collaboration to improve web platform support in Chromium, Firefox, and WebKit and help the distributed web community.
+This blog post provides an overview of the 2020 accomplishments, as well as future work.
 ---

 ## TL;DR

 * [Protocol Labs](https://protocol.ai/) and [Igalia](https://www.igalia.com/) started a collaboration that will continue next year.
-* [Distributed web schemes have been safelisted in Chrome 86](https://www.chromestatus.com/feature/4776602869170176)'s implementation of [custom handlers](https://html.spec.whatwg.org/multipage/system-state.html#custom-handlers) and [registered at IANA](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml).
+* [Distributed web schemes have been safelisted in Chrome 86](https://www.chromestatus.com/feature/4776602869170176)’s implementation of [custom handlers](https://html.spec.whatwg.org/multipage/system-state.html#custom-handlers) and [registered at IANA](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml).
 * Chrome 89 will allow browser extensions to register cross-origin handlers or handlers for schemes with prefix `ext+`.
 Refinement is pending for the [permission UI](https://bugs.chromium.org/p/chromium/issues/detail?id=1079333).
 * Firefox 84 has improved support for [loading locally delivered mixed-resources](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content#Loading_locally_delivered_mixed-resources).
 Patches have also been submitted to WebKit but are pending on reviews and discussions.
-* Work is in progress to improve Chromium's consistency and specification compliance regarding the notion of [secure contexts](https://w3c.github.io/webappsec-secure-contexts/), including removing non-standard [localhost](https://chromestatus.com/feature/5698580851458048) [names](https://chromestatus.com/feature/5668106045227008).
+* Work is in progress to improve Chromium’s consistency and specification compliance regarding the notion of [secure contexts](https://w3c.github.io/webappsec-secure-contexts/), including removing non-standard [localhost](https://chromestatus.com/feature/5698580851458048) [names](https://chromestatus.com/feature/5668106045227008).
-* Miscellaneous other fixes have landed for the Firefox and Chromium's implementations of custom handlers.
+* Miscellaneous other fixes have landed for the Firefox and Chromium’s implementations of custom handlers.

-## Introduction
+## Background

 Nowadays, the majority of pages on the Web are coming from central servers controlled by their owners.
 [Protocol Labs](https://protocol.ai/) is developing the [IPFS protocol](https://ipfs.io) in order to shape a future Web which would instead be based on the idea of peer-to-peer infrastructures.
 There have been web platform and browser efforts to reach the [goal of a distributed Web](https://arewedistributedyet.com/).

 Nevertheless, having corresponding protocols natively supported in browsers and taken into account in web standards will require coordination with various actors of the Web, including standardization groups (W3C, WHATWG, ...) and browser implementers.

 With that goal in mind, Protocol Labs started a collaboration with [Igalia](https://www.igalia.com/), an Open Source company with expertise in browser development and the web platform.
 In this blog post, preliminary results obtained this year for non-native implementations are presented.
-This is a good first step for users as well as an opportunity to start discussions and raise awareness on the distributed web.
+This is a good first step for users, as well as an opportunity to start discussions and raise awareness of the distributed web.

 ## Distributed web protocols in custom handlers